Project West Ford: History

-A first attempt was launched on 21 October 1961, during which the needles failed to disperse.
-The project was eventually successful with the 9 May 1963 launch, with radio transmissions carried by the manufactured ring.
-However, the technology was ultimately shelved, partially due to the development of the modern communications satellite and partially due to protests from other scientists.
+A first attempt was launched on October 21, 1961, during which the needles failed to disperse.
+The project was successful with the May 9, 1963 launch, with radio transmissions carried by the ring.
+The technology was shelved, partially due to the development of communications satellites and partially due to protests from other scientists.

 British radio astronomers, optical astronomers, and the Royal Astronomical Society protested the experiment.
-The Soviet newspaper Pravda also joined the protests under the headline "U.S.A.
+The Soviet newspaper Pravda protested under the headline "U.S.A.
 Dirties Space".
 The International Academy of Astronautics regards the experiment as the worst deliberate release of space debris.

-At the time, the issue was raised in the United Nations where the then United States Ambassador to the United Nations Adlai Stevenson defended the project.
-Stevenson studied the published journal articles on Project West Ford.
-Using what he learned on the subject and citing the articles he had read, he successfully allayed the fears of most UN ambassadors from other countries.
-He and the articles explained that sunlight pressure would cause the dipoles to only remain in orbit for a short period of approximately three years.
-The international protest ultimately resulted in a consultation provision included in the 1967 Outer Space Treaty.
+The issue was raised in the United Nations, where United States Ambassador Adlai Stevenson defended the project.
+Stevenson studied published journal articles on Project West Ford and allayed the fears of most UN ambassadors, explaining that sunlight pressure would remove the dipoles from orbit after approximately three years.
+The international protest resulted in a consultation provision included in the 1967 Outer Space Treaty.

-Although the dispersed needles in the second experiment removed themselves from orbit within a few years, some of the dipoles that had not deployed correctly remained in clumps, contributing a small amount of the orbital debris tracked by NASA's Orbital Debris Program Office.
-Their numbers have been diminishing over time as they occasionally re-enter.
-As of April 2023, 44 clumps of needles larger than 10 cm were still known to be in orbit.
+Although the dispersed needles fell from orbit within a few years, some that had not deployed correctly remained in clumps, contributing to debris tracked by NASA's Orbital Debris Program Office.
+Their numbers diminish as they occasionally fall from orbit; as of April 2023, 44 clumps of needles larger than 10 cm were known to remain in orbit.